Email & Outlook Help

-To share your calendar using Microsoft Exchange Server e-mail account:
+Follow these steps to share your calendar using Microsoft Exchange Server e-mail account.

 (Navigation Pane: The column on the left side of the Outlook window that includes panes such as Shortcuts or Mail and the shortcuts or folders within each pane.
 Click a folder to show the items in the folder.)

 - Click Share My Calendar and do the following: